When to plant Celery in Stark County, IL

 Stark County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 21 and first fall frost is October 12.

-Stark County County sits in USDA Zone 5b.
+Stark County sits in USDA Zone 5b.
 Celery grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Celery grow in Stark County County's climate?
+Can Celery grow in Stark County's climate?

 Your Stark County Garden Planner — Free